Fire and rescue services

 We advise:

-Exercise a high degree of caution in Kenya overall due to the high crime levels and the threat of terrorist attack.
+Exercise a high degree of caution in Kenya overall due to the threat of terrorism and violent crime.

 Higher levels apply in some areas.